John Nash (architect): Wales

 One of Nash's most important developments were a series of medium-sized country houses that he designed in Wales, which developed the villa designs of his teacher Sir Robert Taylor.
 Most of these villas consist of a roughly square plan with a small entrance hall and a staircase offset in the middle to one side, around which are placed the main rooms.
 There is then a less prominent servants' quarters in a wing attached to one side of the villa.
 The buildings are usually only two floors in height and the elevations of the main block are usually symmetrical.
 One of the finest of these villas is Llanerchaeron, but at least a dozen villas were designed throughout south Wales.
-Others, in Pembrokeshire, include Ffynone, built for the Colby family at Boncath near Manordeifi, and Foley House, built for the lawyer Richard Foley (brother of Admiral Sir Thomas Foley) at Goat Street in Haverfordwest.
+Others, in Pembrokeshire, include Ffynone, built for the Colby family at Boncath, near Manordeifi, and Foley House, built for the lawyer Richard Foley (brother of Admiral Sir Thomas Foley) at Goat Street in Haverfordwest.

-From 1796 Nash spent most of his time working in London; this was a prelude to his return to the capital in 1797.
-At this time Nash designed the delicate Strawberry Hill Gothic revival gateway to Clytha Park near Abergavenny in Monmouthshire, and also his alterations in Gothic Revival style in 1794 to Hafod Uchtryd for Thomas Johnes at Devil's Bridge, Cardiganshire.
+From 1796, Nash spent most of his time working in London; this was a prelude to his return to the capital in 1797.
+At this time, Nash designed the delicate Gothic Revival gateway to Clytha Park near Abergavenny in Monmouthshire, and also his alterations in Gothic Revival style in 1794 to Hafod Uchtryd for Thomas Johnes at Devil's Bridge, Cardiganshire.
 Also in c.
 1794–95 he advised on the paving, lighting and water supply in Abergavenny and designed an elegant market building.
-Other work included Whitson Court near Newport.
+Other work included Whitson Court, near Newport.
 After his return to London, Nash continued to design houses in Wales including Harpton Court in Radnorshire, which was demolished, apart from the service wing, in 1956.
 In 1807 he drew up plans for the re-building of Hawarden Castle with Gothic battlements and towers, but the plan appears to have been modified by another architect when it was carried out.
-About 1808 he designed Monachty near Aberaeron and later drew up plans for work at Nanteos.
+In about 1808, he designed Monachty, near Aberaeron, and later drew up plans for work at Nanteos.

 He met Humphry Repton at Stoke Edith in 1792 and formed a successful partnership with the landscape garden designer.
 One of their early commissions was at Corsham Court in 1795–96.
 The pair would collaborate to carefully place the Nash-designed building in grounds designed by Repton.
 The partnership ended in 1800 under recriminations, Repton accusing Nash of exploiting their partnership to his own advantage.
-As Nash developed his architectural practice it became necessary to employ draughtsmen; the first in the early 1790s was Augustus Charles Pugin, and later in 1795, John Adey Repton son of Humphry.
+As Nash developed his architectural practice, it became necessary to employ draughtsmen; the first in the early 1790s was Augustus Charles Pugin, and later in 1795, John Adey Repton, son of Humphry.